GoogleChrome/developer.chrome.com/site/en/blog/user-agent-reduction-oct-2022-updates/index.md

   - privacy
 ---

-In October Chrome will take the next step in reducing the information available in the browser's User-Agent (UA) string, to improve privacy for users.
+In October, Chrome will take the next step in reducing the information available in the browser's User-Agent (UA) string, to improve privacy for users.
 With this change, websites and services that rely on the User-Agent string for certain information may need to take action.

 Here's some background on what's happening, why Chrome is making this change, and what you can do to prepare.

-## Why is User-Agent string changing
+## Why is the User-Agent string changing

 The User-Agent string includes information about the browser and the type of device a person is using.
 The UA string has played an [instrumental